-Phylicia has a daughter, True, 3 cats, and a supportive boyfriend.
+Phylicia has a daughter, True, and 3 cats.
 She loves to play basketball and volleyball, and enjoys Tournament Bass fishing in the summer with her Dad and snowmobiling in the winter.
 Her favorite quote is, “It’s not about how much you do, but how much love you put into what you do that counts.” -Mother Teresa

 Debbie became a Licensed Alcohol and Drug Counselor because she wanted to work with, and help, people who suffer from substance use disorders.
 She is passionate about her work and believes this population has much to offer.
 Debbie graduated from Woodland High School.
 She started college at age 50, because she said, “It’s never too late to start something new.”
 She chose Beal College specifically because they have a program that concentrates on alcohol and drug counseling.
 She has been a drug and alcohol counselor for six years.